rwieruch/blog_robinwieruch_content/react-pass-props-to-component.md

 The concept of **children as a function** or **child as a function**, also called **render prop**, is one of the advanced patterns in React (next to [higher-order components](https://www.robinwieruch.de/gentle-introduction-higher-order-components/)).
 The components which implement this pattern can be called **render prop components.**

 The following implementations can be difficult to follow when not having used render props in React before.
-Please read up this article {{% a_blank "as introduction to render props in React" "https://reactjs.org/docs/render-props.html" %}} first.
+Please read up this article [as introduction to render props in React](https://www.robinwieruch.de/react-render-props-pattern/) first.

 First, let's start with the render prop.
 Basically it is a function passed as prop (usually called render, but the name can be anything).
 The function receives arguments (in this case the amount), but also renders JSX (in this case the components for the currency conversion).